owlfish/owlauth-spec/Specification.md

 ### Refresh

-Once an application has held an AuthenticatedToken for longer than the ValidityDuration, it must carry out a Refresh in order to obtain confirmation that the authentication provided is still valid.
+Once an application has held an AuthenticatedToken for longer than the ValidityDuration, it must attempt a Refresh in order to obtain confirmation that the authentication provided is still valid.
 Doing this provides the Owlauth server the opportunity to force a new Login sequence, or to continue with no user interaction.

 To do the refresh, the application perfoms a POST on the url `https://<owlauthserver:port>/refresh/` a JSON object with the following attribute:

  * `AuthenticatedToken` - The previously issued AuthenticatedToken to be refreshed.

 A successful refresh will result in a new JSON object with new AuthenticatedToken and ValidityDuration values.
+If the Owlauth server is not reachable, the application should treat the existing AuthenticatedToken as being valid for another 3600 seconds (one hour).

 ### Error Handling